Five reasons why it’s important to eat the rainbow and fill your plate with a variety of different foods, all year long.

 But why?
 Why shouldn’t I continue to eat a red delicious apple with my turkey sandwich every day for lunch?
 Here’s why:

-5 Reasons To Eat The Rainbow Every Day:
+5 Reasons On Why It’s Important To Eat The Rainbow Every Day:

 1. Maximized Nutrition: